pripakhotness81/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
 It's better to write clean, maintainable code first and optimize only when necessary, based on performance measurements and profiling.

+# 2023-12-10
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, always plan your day or week ahead of time.
+Write down your goals for the day and break them down into smaller tasks.
+Then, allocate time for each task during your working hours.
+Planning ahead will prevent you from getting overwhelmed by tasks and help ensure you have enough time to complete everything.
+ 3. Stay organized by using tools and techniques that help keep your code, project,and work area clean and tidy.This includes using version control systems, like Git, to track changes to yourcode, using project management tools, such as Trello or Asana,to organize your to-do list, as well as keeping your workspace cleanand clutter-free.By staying organized,you can find and fix errors more quickly, collaborate more effectively with others,as wellas maintain a positive mental attitude in the face of challenges.